Published February 11, 202616 min readUpdated Feb 25, 2026

 Quick Answer:

 The best HSA health plans in Minnesota for 2026 include Bronze HDHPs from Blue Plus, UCare, Medica, and HealthPartners, with monthly premiums starting at $339 for a 40-year-old.
 The 2026 HSA contribution limit is $4,400 for individuals and $8,750 for families.
 Major news: All MNsure Bronze plans are HSA-eligible in 2026 thanks to the One Big Beautiful Bill Act.
+Per IRS Notice 2026-05, this includes off-Exchange Bronze plans too.

 If you're searching for the best HSA health plans Minnesota 2026 has to offer, you're in the right place.
 Health Savings Accounts (HSAs) paired with High Deductible Health Plans (HDHPs) offer what financial experts call the "triple tax advantage"—and 2026 brings a game-changing update that makes HSAs accessible to more Minnesotans than ever before.

 According to IRS Revenue Procedure 2025-19, the 2026 contribution limits increased to $4,400 for individuals (up from $4,300) and $8,750 for families (up from $8,550).
-With Minnesota's average 22% rate increase for 2026, combining a lower-premium Bronze plan with tax-advantaged HSA savings has never been more strategic.
+With Minnesota's average 22% rate increase for 2026 and the ARPA subsidy expiration, combining a lower-premium Bronze plan with tax-advantaged HSA savings has never been more strategic.

 2026 HSA Contribution Limits